 (1) courses in the required first-year program, including the first-year elective, any course that meets the Professional Responsibility requirement, upperclass legal writing requirement seminars, and Supervised Research projects;

 (3) Law Center graduate courses that are not cross-listed;

 (4) courses for which the faculty member has elected not to make the pass/fail option available (these are listed in the Curriculum Guide and in links to the right); and

 (5) for students pursuing a J.D./LL.M. joint degree, courses counting toward the LL.M. degree.

 Students may exercise the option to take an otherwise graded course on a pass/fail basis only once a semester.
 This does not apply to mandatory pass/fail courses, which do not count against the 7-credit pass/fail limit (i.e., students may only elect to take one course pass/fail in a semester but may take any number of mandatory pass/fail courses in the same semester).

-A student must decide whether to use the pass/fail option and designate to the Office of the Registrar the pass/fail course during the first two weeks of the relevant semester (first week of Summer session).
-By the end of the sixth week (second week of Summer session), the student must designate to the Office of the Registrar the grade the student hopes to receive in the course.
+A student must decide whether to use the pass/fail option and designate to the Office of the Registrar the pass/fail course by the end of the fourth week of the relevant semester (second week of Summer session).
+By the end of the fourth week (second week of Summer session), the student must also designate to the Office of the Registrar the grade the student hopes to receive in the course.
 This is referred to as the "target" grade.

 If a student elects to take a course pass/fail but fails to designate a target grade by the deadline, the Office of the Registrar will assign to the student a target grade that is equal to or just above the student's current cumulative grade point average (GPA).
 For example, if a student has a GPA of 3.33/4.00, a target grade of B+ will be assigned; if a student has a GPA of 3.42/4.00, a target grade of A- will be assigned.
 No changes to the pass/fail designation or target grade will be permitted after their respective deadlines.